The Nightrunner Series

 The Nightrunner Series is a multi-part series of heroic fantasy novels by American writer Lynn Flewelling.
 It currently contains seven novels and a collection of related short stories.

 'Nightrunning' refers to espionage, the principal occupation of the series' two protagonists, Seregil and Alec.
-The books also explore sexuality and gender roles, presenting a world where bi- and homosexuality are as accepted as heterosexuality, as well as a realm (Skala) which is ruled by Queens rather than Kings, and in whose army women warriors have a major role.
+The books also explores sexuality and gender roles, presenting a world where bi- and homosexuality are as accepted as heterosexuality, as well as a realm (Skala) which is ruled by Queens rather than Kings, and in whose army women warriors have a major role.

 The series has been published by Bantam Spectra and Del Rey Books.
 Both companies are owned by Random House, Inc.

+A prequel trilogy titled The Tamir Triad, written by Flewelling, takes place centuries beforehand.

 Synopsis

 Luck in the Shadows

-Seregil stumbles into the rescue of Alec, a poor orphaned hunter.
+Seregil rescues Alec, a poor orphaned hunter mistakenly arrested for spying.
 After hiring Alec to guide him through the Northern Lands, Seregil notes Alec's quick learning ability and fast hands, and offers him a job as his apprentice.
-Alec, though wary of Seregil at first due to a distressing amount of secrecy and suspicion that he is becoming a thief or spy, accepts the offer.
+Alec, though wary of Seregil at first due to his suspicion that Seregil is a thief or spy, accepts the offer.
 They fall into a mystery that involves the fast deterioration of Seregil's mind and sanity, and Alec must find a way to save his new teacher and friend.
 Alec manages to deliver Seregil into the hands of Nysander, a wizard of Skala, but the mystery only deepens.
 At the same time, a traitorous plot against the Queen seems to be unfolding, and Seregil must solve it quickly before he is found guilty of treason himself.

 Stalking Darkness

 The seemingly harmless wooden disc that nearly caused Seregil's death and loss of sanity in Luck in the Shadows is revealed to be part of a broken, evil helm belonging to the 'Eater of Death', a forsaken god named Seriamaius.
 A plan to retrieve all the pieces of the helm is attempted by a Plenimaran, Mardus, who wishes to use it to conquer Skala and Mycena and rule over the three lands.
 A prophecy long foretold takes place, and Seregil has to kill his mentor, Nysander, in order to destroy the helm.
-In the last paragraphs of the book, Seregil and Alec admit their feelings for one another.
+In the last paragraphs of the book, Seregil, and Alec admit romantic feelings for one another.